Patechoc/GCP_memo/labs/lab_Cloud_Storage.md

 ### Create a VM

-1. On the Navigation menu ( 7a91d354499ac9f1.png), click Compute Engine > VM instances.
+1. On the Navigation menu, click Compute Engine > VM instances.
 2. Click Create.
 3. Specify the following, and leave the remaining settings as their defaults: